Integrity Toys signed up as the official licensor of the Jem doll line for a fourth year and promised a

 who missed the previous release, now had the chance to get a great new interpretation of Jem as

-most of us recognized Jem best.
+most of us recognized her best.

 IT really seemed to want to give ShopBop the ultimate Jem, a doll they knew would sell.

-exclusive ShopBop offered us costumers though.
+This doll was not by far the only Jem exclusive ShopBop offered us costumers though.
 They also had their

 own line of jewelries and all kinds of high quality accessories.